-If the individual receiving services is a minor served by child welfare, members of their treatment team shall include their child welfare Case Manager and guardian ad litem (if assigned).
-If and how the parent will be included in treatment should be determined in coordination with the dependency case manager, based on individual circumstances.
+If the individual receiving services is a minor served by child welfare, members of their treatment team shall include their child welfare Case Manager and guardian ad litem (if one has been assigned).
+If and how the parent will be included in treatment should be determined in coordination with the dependency case manager and based on individual circumstances.
 Network Service Providers shall document efforts to identify and coordinate with the other key entities in the case notes.

-If the Network Service Provider identifies a child (0-12 months) involved with the Plan of Safe Care / Substance Exposed Newborn Program, a staffing of the client should be completed to avoid duplication of services.
+If the Network Service Provider identifies a child aged 0-12 months involved with the Plan of Safe Care for Infants Affected by Prenatal Substance Use or Substance Exposed Newborn Program, a staffing of the client should be completed to avoid duplication of services.